gtri/upstage/docs/source/user_guide/how_tos/communications.rst

         loudspeaker_comms.run()

-The ``CommsManager`` class allows for explicitly connecting actors and the store that will receive messages, but using the :py:class:`~upstage.states.CommunicationStore` lets the manager auto-discover the proper store for a communications mode, letting the simulation designer only need to pass the source actor, destination actor, and message information to the manager.
+The ``CommsManager`` class allows for explicitly connecting actors and the store that will receive messages, but using the :py:class:`~upstage_des.states.CommunicationStore` lets the manager auto-discover the proper store for a communications mode, letting the simulation designer only need to pass the source actor, destination actor, and message information to the manager.

 To send a message, use the comm manager's ``make_put`` method to return an UPSTAGE event to yield on to send the message.